AugustusKling/lingo/README.md

 Then run `yarn build` to create a static website containing the new course.

 Exercises will only be shown for sentences that are linked as direct translations of each other.
+IPA transcription is generated using espeak-ng for target languages where a mapping of language to espeak-ng voice is known.

 ## Lesson format
 ```yml